LeWolfYT/LocalScope/README.md

 #these next two can be useful for if you're using custom fixtures that take up one of these slots (like the countdown plugin)
 hide_fixture_left = False #if true, will hide the left fixture hide_fixture_right = False #if true, will hide the right fixture

+scheduled = True #if true, will enable the scheduling system schedule_mode = "minutes" #still in the works, but "minutes" will use minutes and "hours" will use hours schedule_times = [18, 48] #times that a local forecast will be shown sidebar_times = [8, 28, 38, 58] #times that the sidebar will be shown presentation = "short" #short is just weather, long is weather and other stuff

 ```